TaraHelberg/Coffee-Boutique/README.md

 # About

 The About Drop Down Navigation leads to a number of seperate App pages.
-Giving the User / Shopper the oprion to Navigate to these Pages.
+Giving the User / Shopper the option to Navigate to these Pages.

 5 Options have been supplied